 - Warm Clothing

-The weather in the national park can get quite chilly at night, especially while you’re camping.
+The weather in the national park can get quite chilly at night, and an ultralight down jacket will keep you warm, especially while you’re camping.
 It’s also critical to have warm, comfortable clothing for another major thing: the bus trips.
 The long bus trips in Venezuela are notoriously cold.
 If you want to have a good rest during these trips to regain strength for the day ahead, be prepared for the cold air conditioning!

 - Raincoats and a Waterproof Backpack